hilltopmediadesign/wordpress-linkedThemeTemplate/README.md

 You may want to set "&lt;?php $sitePath ?&gt; as a hot key if you use a program like Texter (google it),  for speed of coding.

 Now all your site files reside in one folder, just like a standard website.
 You no longer have to dip into the wp-content/themes folder to make adjustments.

+The site admin will be located in: http://www.domain.com/Website.com/wp-site/wp-admin

 Please feel free to clone and add features.